-If your problems are persistent, consult a doctor and consider taking one of the best supplements for joints to help fight pain, swelling and inflammation.
+If your problems are persistent, consult a doctor and consider taking one of the best supplements for joints to help fight pain, swelling, and inflammation.

 “Intense periods of close work can strain your eyes, making them feel irritated and causing blurred vision and difficulty focusing,” says optometrist Paul Carroll, director of Professional Services at Specsavers.

 “The intraocular eye muscle movements are involuntary, meaning we’re unable to relax them completely,” says Paul.
-But our eyes are most relaxed when we are viewing distance objects, so we can help relax the muscles by looking 20 feet away from close work for 20 seconds every 20 minutes.
+But our eyes are most relaxed when we are viewing distant objects, so we can help relax the muscles by looking 20 feet away from close work for 20 seconds every 20 minutes.

 Working from home?
-Also make sure you’ve got the best desk lamp for your home office set up to help avoid eye strain.
+Also, make sure you’ve got the best desk lamp for your home office set up to help avoid eye strain.

-It processes 70,000 thoughts, problems and decisions on a daily basis and, even in our so-called downtime, many of us flood our brains with “incoming information” from tech, like phones and tablets.
+It processes 70,000 thoughts, problems, and decisions on a daily basis and, even in our so-called downtime, many of us flood our brains with “incoming information” from tech, like phones and tablets.